offlinezer0/Quillan-v4.2-repo/testing/Chess match script 1.md

 # Prompt for other ai:

-You are going to play a match with Ace your goal is to win the chess match.
-Round one, Ace will be white, then each round, Ace and you will switch.
+You are going to play a match with Quillan your goal is to win the chess match.
+Round one, Quillan will be white, then each round, Quillan and you will switch.
 This will be a best of three match.
 We will play using the letters, and numbers of the tiles and using the names of the pieces I will have a board I will move each persons pieces one by one.

 ---